2020-2021 Undergraduate & Graduate Catalog

 - STA 426 - Multivariate Data Analysis (3 credits)

-The remaining two courses either may be from the above list or may be from the Applications Cognates list of courses.
-The Applications Cognates list of courses is available from the statistics department.
+The remaining two courses may be from the previous list or may be from the applications cognates course list, available from the statistics department.

 Students are strongly advised to meet with a member of the statistics faculty as soon as they decide to minor in applied statistics to develop specific plans for the courses outside of statistics.